SamuilNikolov/bandwidth-buddy/SYSTEM_PROMPT_EXPLANATION.md

 ### Follow-up Questions (Chat Mode)

-When you ask a follow-up question:
+When a follow-up question is asked:

 1. **System prompt is switched** to chat mode (`CHAT_SYSTEM_PROMPT`)
    - This happens automatically on the first follow-up question